The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Methodology validation with the TNG50 simulation

-Finally, we add noise to the mock MUSE cubes in order to match the range of SNR (spaxel$^{-1}$) of our MUSE observations, which have SNR$_{\rm max}$ of a few to $\sim$40 (see \S~\ref{section:UDF}).
+Finally, we add noise to the mock MUSE cubes in order to match the range of S/N (spaxel$^{-1}$) of our MUSE observations, which have S/N$_{\rm max}$ of a few to $\sim$40 (see \S~\ref{section:UDF}).
 For galaxies with $\log M_\star>9$ ($\leq9$), we set the noise to 0.001 (0.0002) SFR~yr$^{-1}$, respectively.